On this day (July, 10th) in 138 AD, Hadrian died following a heart failure at Baiae on the Bay of Naples.

 —Marguerite Yourcenar “Memoirs of Hadrian”, English translation from French by Grace Frick

 Hadrian was initially buried at Puteoli near Baiae, on an estate which had once belonged to Cicero.
-After the cremation and upon completion of the Tomb of Hadrian in Rome in 139 AD by his successor Antoninus Pius, Hadrian’s ashes were placed beside his wife, Vibia Sabina and adopted son Lucius Aelius.
+After the cremation and upon completion of the Tomb of Hadrian in Rome in 139 AD by his successor Antoninus Pius, Hadrian’s ashes were placed beside his wife, Vibia Sabina, and his adopted son Lucius Aelius.

 Hadrian died an unpopular man with the Senate and it was only with the intervention of Antonius, who was later given the title “Pius”, that Hadrian was deified in 139 AD.
 A great temple in the Campus Martius was built to his memory in the early 140s.